ubhyl-debug/course-data-stories/DataStory/Data_Story.md

     <strong>Excerpt from the Sozialdemokrat newspaper:</strong> <br>
     "Damit ist die Einreihung der SA- und SS-Banden, die ungezählte Morde und Terrorakte auf dem Gewissen haben, in den amtlichen Polizeiapparat mundgerecht gemacht.
 Und nun kommt der Hauptschlag gegen die marxistische Linke: Gegen führende kommunistische Reichstagsabgeordnete wurde wegen angeblichen Tatverdachts Haftbefehl erlassen, die übrigen Abgeordneten und Funktionäre der Partei wurden in Schutzhast genommen.
 Das ‚rechtfertigt‘ selbstverständlich die ungeheuerlichste Knebelung der Pressefreiheit, denn sämtliche kommunistischen Zeitungen, Zeitschriften, Flugblätter und Plakate sind verboten.
 Zudem trifft die Notverordnung ‚zum Schutz von Volk und Staat‘, die praktisch dem Standrecht gleichkommt, die gesamte Arbeiterbewegung, indem sie mit Terror, Verboten und Todesstrafe jeden Widerstand ersticken soll." <br>
     <a href="https://www.deutsche-digitale-bibliothek.de/newspaper/item/YGFEXVVB2W6EJGDT4ZJUOJRJL6VDRPZ4?issuepage=1" >
-      link Sozialdemokrat
+      Sozialdemokrat
     </a>
   </div>
 </div>

 <br>

+# The role of digital archives

-To derive the stance of newspapers from that time, a sufficiently large dataset is required.
-Such data is available through the [Deutsche Zeitungsportal](https://www.deutsche-digitale-bibliothek.de/newspaper) a service of the German Digital Library that provides free access to historical newspapers collected from German cultural and scientific institutions.
+To analyze these differences at scale, we turned to the [Deutsches Zeitungsportal](https://www.deutsche-digitale-bibliothek.de/newspaper), a service of the German Digital Library that provides free access to historical newspapers collected from German cultural and scientific institutions.
 The portal currently hosts more than 1,931 newspaper titles comprising over 25 million pages, with particularly rich coverage of the early 20th century.

 <figure>
   <p><a href="https://www.deutsche-digitale-bibliothek.de/assets/dzp-logo-lg-rgb-ef2b5467392b95453fad9602155430d8.svg">
     <img alt="Logo des Deutschen Zeitungsportals" src="Deutsche_Zeitungsportal_logo.svg">
   </a></p>
   <figcaption>
-    <p>Logo of the Deutschen Zeitungsportals
+    <p>Logo of the "Deutsches Zeitungsportal"
   </figcaption>
 </figure>

 This rich data source allows for multiple potential analyses, providing, for example, deeper insights into the general public portrayal of political events.
 However, utilizing such large amounts of data involves an an overwhelming amount of manual effort if done by humans.
 This is where Large Language Models come in handy.
 These models are capable of understanding textual context and thus can be utilized to assist in analyzing large numbers of news articles.

-The data story focuses on analyzing how historical newspapers positioned themselves toward the NSDAP during its rise in the early 1930s.
-This focus stems from the central role the party played in shaping Germany’s political landscape and the relevance of understanding how media outlets reported on its activities and ideology.
-By employing large language models (LLMs) to estimate the sentiment or orientation of articles in relation to the party.
-This approach allows us to identify how perspectives may have shifted over time, especially around key political and societal events.
-Rather than interpreting or judging the content, the focus is on detecting patterns in the data to better understand how the press reflected or responded to developments during this pivotal historical period.
+While this archive offers incredible potential, analyzing millions of articles manually is infeasible.
+This is where modern Large Language Models (LLMs) offer new opportunities.
+These models can interpret textual meaning and context, allowing us to estimate how newspapers reported on the NSDAP over time.
+By quantifying stance—without the need for exhaustive manual classification—we can identify patterns across time and publications that reflect the evolving political climate.

+# Project focus

+This project investigates how historical newspapers positioned themselves toward the NSDAP during its rise to power in the 1930s.
+Our aim is not to reinterpret historical facts, but to develop a computational method for detecting press alignment through text classification using LLMs.
+This allows us to observe shifts in sentiment over time and between outlets—especially in reaction to key political events.
+The combination of natural language processing, knowledge graph integration (e.g., historical events from WikiData), and digital cultural archives exemplifies how data science can enrich historical research.
+As we reexamine journalism’s role in shaping political narratives, we are also reminded that the questions posed by the past—about freedom of expression, bias, and responsibility—remain pressing today.

 # Research questions

 The Data Story research questions are separated into three different questions:

-1. How can the stance of historical newspapers towards the NSDAP be measured?
+1. Do newspapers with different political affiliations exhibit distinct stance trajectories toward the NSDAP over time?
-2. How did the stance change over time and in comparison to other newspapers?
+2. How did the stance of major German newspapers toward the NSDAP change before and after the party’s rise to power in 1933?
-3. Which historical events can be linked to trends and changes in stance?
+3. Which key historical events correlate with significant shifts in newspaper sentiment toward the NSDAP across different publications?